 In addition to regular bokken, "suburi" bokken are constructed with a heavier blade and are used for practice swings and strengthening.
 Due to their use as a tool for general training and the building of muscular strength and endurance, you can select any suburi bokken regardless of your martial art or school.

 The bokken for beginners which fulfills the above three requirements can be found here.

 If you would like to browse our complete selection of first-rate hand crafted bokken, please visit our bokken product page.

 Be sure to select your bokken while keeping in mind its material, size, and shape as outlined above.

 If you are unsure about selecting a bokken, please look back over the above points as a reference.
 Following this guide, you should be able to find high-quality and durable products suitable for beginners.
-If anything is still unclear, and you are unsure which product is best, feel free to contact our customer service center
+If anything is still unclear, and you are unsure which product is best, feel free to contact our

 and we will recommend the perfect bokken for you.
 We hope that you enjoy, make progress, and practice Budo safely.